parulbedi/aws-bootcamp-cruddur-2023/journal/week02.md

 ## Learned about Observability and Monitoring using Honeycomb, and use of Open telemetry with honeycomb for logging snd tracing the events within application

+### 1. Honeycomb
-### add the following in backend-flask --> requirements.txt file to install required libraries to work with Open telemetry
+### I added the following in backend-flask --> requirements.txt file to install required libraries to work with Open telemetry
 ```dockerfile
 opentelemetry-api
 opentelemetry-sdk